NazaninBayati/Impact-analysis/README.md

 # Source Code Descriptions

+*For both File level and Class level you can run the "File level" folder.

-To run the File level code you only need to execute the setup.py
+To run the "File level" code you only need to execute the setup.py

 ------------------------------------------------------------------------------------------------------------------------------------------------
 The following lines will create the und database, which is required for our structural analysis: